maximilianschmitt/cypress-routines/README.md

 ### Global routines

 Global routines can be defined in `cypress/integration/global-routines.js`.
-It looks like any other routines-file:
+The global routines-file looks like any other routines-file:

 ```js
 // cypress/global-routines.js